 10) Give a gift

-Another way to honor the retiree and make sure that he or she feels loved and appreciated at the end of the retirement party is giving a retirement gift.
+Another way to honor the retiree and make sure that he or she feels loved and appreciated at the end of the retirement party is by giving a retirement gift.
 This can be a thoughtful gift they can keep as a memory or a gift that they can use for their plans in retirement.
-For example, a scrapbook with collected notes, anecdotes and photos from the retiree’s loved ones is a great retirement gift.
+For example, a scrapbook with collected notes, anecdotes, and photos from the retiree’s loved ones is a great retirement gift.